Emihaa/portfolio/README.md

-# portfolio
+# Portfolio
-This is my Tech Artist portfolio
+WIP.
+This will be my Technical Artist portfolio